mozilla-bteam/bmo/docs/en/rst/using/preferences.rst

-.. note:: Bugzilla adds the ``X-Bugzilla-Reason`` header to all bugmail it sends, describing the recipient's relationship (AssignedTo, Reporter, QAContact, CC, or Voter) to the bug.
+.. note:: Bugzilla adds the ``X-Bugzilla-Reason`` header to all bugmail it sends, describing the recipient's relationship (Assignee, Reporter, QA Contact, Subscriber, or Voter) to the bug.
    This header can be used to do further client-side filtering.

 Bugzilla has a feature called ``User Watching``.